 Create Composite Non Clustered Index in SQL Server

-SQL allows you to create non clustered index on multiple columns.
+You to create non clustered index on multiple columns.
 So, you can point the same non clustered index to Multiple columns.
-In this example, we are adding non clustered index on Professional column, and Yearly Income column
+In this example, we are adding composite SQL non clustered index on Professional column, and Yearly Income column

 -- Create Composite Non Clustered Indexes in SQL Server CREATE NONCLUSTERED INDEX IX_CustomerRecord_ProfessionIncome ON CustomerRecord ([Profession] DESC, [Yearly Income] ASC)